Mount Sunda

-Mount Sunda, was an ancient volcano that once stood in Priangan highlands in today's West Java province, Java island, Indonesia.
-The Sunda volcano existed during Pleistocene age, before a violent Plinian eruption caused its summit to collapse.
+Mount Sunda was an ancient volcano that once stood in Priangan highlands in today's West Java province, Java island, Indonesia.
+The Sunda volcano existed during the Pleistocene age before a violent Plinian eruption caused its summit to collapse.
 The volcano formed the northern ridge of the Bandung Basin.
 The ancient volcano is the predecessor of today's Tangkuban Perahu, Burangrang, and Bukit Tunggul volcanoes.